vishalbakshi/census-app/README.md

----
-aliases:
-- /markdown/2021/09/21/shiny-census-app
-categories:
-- R
-- data analysis
-- SQL
-date: '2021-09-21'
-date-modified: '2023-02-20'
-description: An explanation of my development process for a census data shiny app
-layout: post
-title: R Shiny Census App
-freeze: true
-author: Vishal Bakshi
----
+# census-app

-In this blog post, I'll walk through my development process for a U.S. Census data visualization web app I created using the Shiny package in R.
+I'll walk through my development process for a U.S. Census data visualization web app I created using the Shiny package in R.

 You can access the app at [vbakshi.shinyapps.io/census-app](http://vbakshi.shinyapps.io/census-app).